 Level 4: Squash & Stretch - Weight and Impact

-[GIF/VIDEO: Level 4 ghost trail — squash on dash start, stretch during transit, elastic snap-back on landing]
+Level 4 ghost trail - squash on dash start, stretch during transit

 The trick is that the ghosts inherit the sprite's current scale at spawn time.
 So the first ghost captures the squash, the middle ghosts capture the stretch, and the trail itself shows the deformation — you get a sense of acceleration and weight baked right into the afterimages.